afishbeck/HPCC-Platform/helm/examples/certmanager/README-vault-pki.md

 udpkey-udp-roxie-dtls                    kubernetes.io/tls                     3      2m55s
 ```

-The cluster ESPs are now using TLS both internally and externally.
+The cluster ESPs are now using TLS both locally and publicly.

-Run an ecl job that requires using internal TLS (client certificate):
+Run an ecl job that requires using mutual TLS (using local client certificate):

 ```
 ecl run --ssl hthor examples/certmanager/localhttpcall.ecl
 ```

-Note that for the HTTPCALL in our ecl example the url now starts with "local:" this tells HTTPCALL/SOAPCALL to use the local client certificate, and to verify the server using the local certificate authority certificate.
+Note that for the HTTPCALL in our ecl example the url now starts with "mtls:" this tells HTTPCALL/SOAPCALL to use mutual TLS, using the local client certificate, and to verify the server using the local certificate authority certificate.

 You should see a result similar to this: